Varanasi–Howrah high-speed rail corridor

-The Varanasi–Patna–Howrah High Speed Rail Corridor is a planned high-speed rail line connecting Varanasi with the city of Howrah.
+The Varanasi–Kolkata High Speed Rail Corridor is a planned high-speed rail line connecting Varanasi with the city of Kolkata.
 When completed, it will be a portion of the Delhi-Kolkata High-Speed Rail Corridor.

-The project will connect the five major cities, Varanasi, Patna, Gaya, Dhanbad and Kolkata (Howrah) of Eastern India.
+The project will connect the five major cities: Varanasi, Patna, Gaya, Dhanbad and Kolkata (Howrah) of Eastern India.
 The route is set to be of 760 kilometres in length, with number of stations and cost of project yet to be finalised.

 Stations

 The proposed stations on this corridor are: